editorscut/ec004-iOS-Storyboards/README.md

 This code is the companion code for the book "iOS Storyboards".
 It's sole purpose is to help you learn the material covered in the book.

+Note: This code has been updated to support version 1.5 of the book.

 You can find out more about the book at http://editorscut.com.

 This code is presented as is.
 Please consult the book for copyright notices and legal warning.
 The copyrights in the book apply to this source code as well.